-If you are a SEO and digital marketing consultant you must certainly know that Google’s search results can vary from one person to another, using the same search term.
+If you are an SEO and digital marketing consultant you must certainly know that Google’s search results can vary from one person to another, using the same search term.
 But probably not all of your clients are aware of that.
-Recently a client of mine saw his website on the first page of Google, when actually his website wasn’t even in the top 50 for this specific keyword.
+Recently a client of mine saw his website on the first page of Google when actually his website wasn’t even in the top 50 for this keyword.

 Another very common situation I regularly run into, is when a client asks why the search engine rankings report that I’ve provided, doesn’t match with the rankings he actually sees on Google.

-That’s why it’s important to explain, in the begging of every SEO project, how Google’s mysterious search algorithm works and why Google displays different results to different users.
+That’s why it’s important to explain, at the begging of every SEO project, how Google’s mysterious search algorithm works, and why Google displays different results to different users.

-Why Google display different results to different users?
+Why Google displays different results to different users?

 Google’s main goal is to provide the user with the most relevant and useful search results possible.
-This translates not only in way how Google ranks webpages for different search terms, but also in the way Google adapts search results from one user to another.
+This translates not only in the way how Google ranks webpages for different search terms but also in the way Google adapts search results from one user to another.

 There are many factors that affect the search results you see on Google and the search results I see on Google.

 - The type of device used for the search (desktop, laptop, phone, tablet),

 - Your personal search history

 - Whether you are logged in to a Google Account while searching